We hope this FAQ page will help to resolve your queries. Our Interim Guidance document also provides further information.

 For more information see – ULAW Route for independent practice rights for Chartered Legal Executives.

-We are currently ensuring we are prepared to consider a large volume of applications within our existing time frames, whilst also maintaining standards.
 If you are planning to make an application, we urge you to start to put together your evidence in advance – the more comprehensive an application is, the more likely it is to be approved quickly.

 We have guidance on applications, which is available here – Practitioner Application – CILEx Regulation.